ljwilson/iOS-NetworkClient/README.md

 iOS-NetworkClient
 =================

-Network Client Class for iOS that used AFNetworking for the heavy lifting
+Network Client Class for iOS that uses AFNetworking for the heavy lifting